QKAN: quantum Kolmogorov-Arnold networks with applications in machine learning and multivariate state preparation: Methods

 using $\mathcal{O}(r)$ applications of $U_{x}$ and $U_{x}^\dagger$ and a single auxiliary qubit.
 We denote this resulting block-encoding by $U_{T_r}$, which serves as the building block for our activation functions.

-\paragraph*{Step 3 -- MUL.} We repeat Step 2 to prepare separate block-encodings for each of the $d+1$ Chebyshev polynomials, with degrees $r$ ranging from 0 to $d$.
+We repeat the previous to prepare separate block-encodings for each of the $d+1$ Chebyshev polynomials, with degrees $r$ ranging from 0 to $d$.
 Note that $T_0(x) = 1$ is trivial and corresponds to identity.
 Therefore, a general linear combination requires a total of $(d+1)NK$ linear coefficients.
 For this construction, we assume the weights are provided in the form of $d+1$ diagonal $(1, a_w, \varepsilon_w)$-block-encodings of $NK$-dimensional real weight vectors $\vec{w_r}$, denoted by $U_{w_r}$.
-We intentionally defer the discussion of the precise construction of these block-encodings to training \cref{subsec:training}, in order to maintain the generality of our approach.
-Applying \cref{proposition:product_BE}, we multiply each Chebyshev polynomial encoding by its respective weight block-encoding.
+We intentionally defer the discussion of the precise construction of these block-encodings to parametrization \cref{subsec:parametrization}, in order to maintain the generality of our approach.
+Applying \cref{lemma:product_BE}, we multiply each Chebyshev polynomial encoding by its respective weight block-encoding.
 This yields a $(1, a_x + 1 + a_w, 4r\sqrt{\varepsilon_x} + \varepsilon_w)$-block-encoding for each diagonal matrix:

 Here, $w_{pq}^{(r)}$ is the weight of the $r$-th Chebyshev polynomial in the activation function between the $p$-th input node and the $q$-th output node.
 We must have $|w_{pq}^{(r)}| \le 1$ for all $p,q,r$ due to unitarity.